Early history of the IRT subway: Decorations

 Decorative details in each station varied considerably to give each station a distinct identity, to improve the appearance of the stations, and to make it easier for passengers to recognize a station through the windows of a subway car.
 There are friezes atop each station's walls, which are generally interspersed with plaques signifying the street name or number, as well as plaques with a symbol that is associated with a local landmark or another object of local significance.
-Such plaques were meant to provide a visual aid to the large immigrant populations who were expected to ride the subway, many of whom did not read English.
+Such plaques may have been installed to provide a visual aid to the large immigrant populations who were expected to ride the subway, many of whom did not read English, although a writer for The New York Times said in 1957 that "non-English readers would have had to be rich in associative powers".
 Heins & LaFarge worked with the ceramic-producing firms Grueby Faience Company of Boston and Rookwood Pottery of Cincinnati to create the ceramic plaques.
 Mosaic tablets with the name of the station are put at regular intervals within the stations' walls.
 The bright colors were intended to catch the attention of the casual observer, and each station used a different color scheme.
 Other architectural details were made of glazed terracotta or, in more important stations, of faience.
 These materials were of high quality but were also expensive, requiring Heins & LaFarge to limit their use of such materials in the IRT stations.